SebastianBoehler/python_livestream/README.md

 Run `chatterbox_example.py` to generate a quick demo clip.

+The helper module `chatterbox_helper.py` automatically splits long text into 300 character chunks so Chatterbox can synthesize lengthy news scripts.

 ## Continuous News Stream

 Set `NEWS_INTERVAL_MINUTES` in your `.env` file to control how often a new news segment is generated.
-The `main.py` script keeps streaming `screenshot.png` and background music while regularly creating fresh news audio using Google Gemini and the Chatterbox TTS model.
+The `main.py` script keeps streaming `screenshot.png` and background music at low volume while regularly creating fresh news audio using Google Gemini and the Chatterbox TTS model.
+Between segments the background music keeps the livestream alive so YouTube does not drop the connection.

 ## Troubleshooting